Author's Note - Creating the Armstrong and Burton Series and Lost in Solway

 A favourite resource of mine is the BBC Podcast website, from where you can listen to or download interviews and documentaries, in some cases going back decades, for free.
 Desert Island Discs has an incredible archive of interviews and conversations with Labour, SDP-Liberal and Tory luminaries of 70s and 80s, along with entertainers from the UK and Hollywood (dating back to the silent days), as well as mythical figures from World War Two including Montgomery, Vera Lynn and and Douglas Bader.
 Elsewhere on Radio Four, Melvyn Bragg's In Our Time Series and UK Confidential, a study of Cabinet Papers from the 70s and 80s, is well worth a listen, as is Matthew Parris's series, Great Lives.
 You can explore further, from Radio Ulster to Five Live and the World Service, from which their regular series Witness, provides eyewitness accounts to many pivotal events.

 The human side, or vibe, can be often best inspired by the dramas and comedies from great writers, directors and actors, and the art that emerged either at the time, or soon afterwards.
-I've looked back on some old favorites, including Our Friends in the North, When the Boat Comes In, Boys from the Blackstuff, Auf Wiedersehen Pet, A Very British Coup, and a number of works by Tony Garnett and Ken Loach including Rank and File, The Price of Coal, Days of Hope, Up the Junction and Cathy Come Home.
+I've looked back on some old favorites, including Our Friends in the North, When the Boat Comes In, Boys from the Blackstuff, Auf Wiedersehen Pet, A Very British Coup, All Good Men, Bill Brand, and a number of works by Tony Garnett and Ken Loach including Rank and File, The Price of Coal, Days of Hope, Up the Junction and Cathy Come Home.
 Many of these great works can also be viewed, in full, on YouTube.
+The Thames TV Drama Edward and Mrs Simpson was very helpful in understanding the general 'vibe' of the Abdication Crisis, which is a major storyline in The Honourable Company.

 These web pages, external links, social media, Pinterest and blog pages are updated frequently.